mrrusof/snippets/java/oca8/ch4/README.md

 1. `private`: Member is only accessible within the same class.
 2. default access: (aka package private access.)
 Member is only accessible within the same package.
-3. `protected`: Member is only accessible within the same package and subclasses of given class.
+3. `protected`: Member is only accessible (oh boy, define accessible) within the same package and subclasses of given class.
 4. `public`: Member is accessible everywhere.

 ### Table 4.2: Access modifiers